ekazimov/recipeApp/README.md

 - Listing returned categories with API.
 - Listing the dishes belonging to the clicked category.
 - Listing the details of the clicked dish.
-- Do not show a loading screen until a response is returned from the API.
+- Showing loading screen until a response is returned from the API.
-- Do not show an error screen if a negative response is returned from the API.
+- Showing an error screen if a negative response is returned from the API.

 ## API